-8.3.3 Semi-Annual
+8.1.3 Semi-Annual

-Semi-Annual Frequency s Monitoring & Evaluation Plan: PDO Indicators and Intermediate Result Indicators Indicator Name Definition/Description Indicator Datasource Methodology for Data Collection Cumulative number of women owned or managed MSMEs receiving packages for assets, repairs or working capital This seeks to measure the outcome for women owned or managed MSME access to the project.
-The application form for the project will have a field to capture whether the MSME is owned or managed by a woman and this will be captured by the application forms at the NRPB.
+Semi-Annual Frequency Monitoring & Evaluation Plan: PDO Indicators and Intermediate Result Indicators Indicator Name Definition/Description Indicator Datasource Methodology for Data Collection Cumulative number of women owned or managed MSMEs receiving packages for assets, repairs or working capital This seeks to measure the outcome for women owned or managed MSME access to the project.
+The submitted documents by MSME will capture whether MSME is women owned or managed.
 PDO.
 Collected by the NRPB.
-Application forms for project.
-NRPB will receive copies of all application forms from PFIs.
+Application forms and documents for project.
+NRPB receives application documents from the clients.
 Volume of grants and loans supported through the project to women owned or managed MSMEs over its lifetime This seeks to measure the outcome for women owned or managed MSME access to the project.
-The application form for the project will have a field to capture whether the MSME is owned or managed by a woman and this will be captured by the application forms at the NRPB and the total amount financed will be compiled.
+The submitted documents by MSME will capture whether MSME is women owned or managed.
 PDO.
 Collected by the NRPB.
-Application forms for project.
-NRPB will receive copies of all application forms from PFIs.
+Application forms and documents for project.
+NRPB receives application documents from the clients.
 Cumulative number of MSMEs that are new for participating lenders This seeks to measure the outcome for increased access to finance (A2F).
-The application form for the project will have a field to capture whether the MSME has had a loan with the PFI before and this will be captured by the application forms at the NRPB.
+The credit report of the PFI will indicate wether has had a loan with the PFI before.
 Intermediate Result Indicator (IR).
 Collected by the NRPB.
+PFI credit report .
+NRPB receive the credit report of the PFI

-Application forms for project.
-NRPB will receive copies of all application forms from PFIs.
-Percentage of loan packages by volume that include grants This seeks to track the type of packages being issued to ensure that the AR grantloan facility is being used.
+Percentage of loan packages by volume that include grants This seeks to track the type of packages being issued to ensure that the AR grant- loan facility is being used.
 The approved CA/BA will have the final breakdown and the NRPB will need to capture these percentages.
 Project ledger or database.
 NRPB will receive copies of all CA/BA forms from PFIs.

-Percentage of This seeks to track the percentage of IR.
-Project ledger or NRPB will receive loan packages packages being issued to the micro database. copies of all that are less than segment as defined by package size to US\$25,000 ensure that the facility is including micro Collected by the enterprises.
-The approved CA will have NRPB.
-CA forms from PFIs. the final breakdown and the NRPB will need to capture these percentages.
+Percentage of loan packages that are less than US\$25,000 This seeks to track the percentage of packages being issued to the micro segment as defined by package size to ensure that the facility is including micro enterprises.
+The approved CA will have the final breakdown and the NRPB will need to capture these percentages.
+IR.
+Collected by the NRPB.
+Project ledger or database.
+NRPB will receive copies of all CA forms from PFIs.

-8.3.4 Annual
+8.1.4 Annual